Yahyakiani/Css_Notes/Psychology/Theories.md

 function of a sound’s frequency.
 Thus, the higher the pitch of a sound (and therefore the greater the frequency of its wave crests), the greater the number of nerve impulses that are transmitted up the auditory nerve to the brain
-  - **Both Issue**  Neither place theory nor frequency theory provides the full explanation for hearing.
+  - **Both Issue**  Neither place theory nor frequency theory provides the fullexplanation for hearing.
 Place theory provides a better explanation for the sensing of high-frequency.sounds, whereas frequency theory explains what happens when low-frequency sounds are encountered.
 Medium-frequency sounds incorporate both processes

-- **Gate-control theory of pain** , particular nerve receptors in the spinal cord lead to specifi c areas of the brain related to pain.
+- **Gate-control theory of pain** , particular nerve receptors in the spinal cord lead to specific areas of the brain related to pain.
 When these receptors are activated because of an injury or problem with a part of the body, a “gate” to the brain is opened, allowing us to experience the sensation of pain (Melzack & Katz, 2004).
 However, another set of neural receptors can, when stimulated, close the “gate” to the brain, thereby reducing the experience of pain.
 The gate can be shut in two different ways.
-  -  nonpainful stimuli compete with and sometimes displace the neural message of pain, thereby shutting off the painful stimulus.
+  -  nonpainful stimulicompete with and sometimes displace the neural message of pain, thereby shutting off the painful stimulus.
 This explains why rubbing the skin around an injury
   - Gate-control theory also may explain cultural differences in the experience of